 A new child care program is open at the former Chapelle Community School, an elementary school within the Ypsilanti Community Schools District at 111 South Wallace Boulevard, Ypsilanti, MI 48197.
 Registration forms may be found here.
 For more information about touring the facility, please contact Program Director Queayna Battle at firstname.lastname@example.org or 734.661.8058.

-The Collaborative – Ypsilanti YMCA Child Development Center (CDC) addresses a critical need for excellent quality, affordable child care in eastern Washtenaw County.
+The Collaborative – Ypsilanti YMCA Child Development Center (CDC) addresses a critical need for excellent quality, affordable daycare in eastern Washtenaw County.
 While Ann Arbor has 22 NAEYC-licensed child care facilities (a recognition of excellence), Ypsilanti currently has only two; this will be the third.
 The CDC will primarily serve the children of Eastern Michigan University students, children of residents of the Ypsilanti Housing Commission and children who live within the Ypsilanti Community Schools district, all of whom will be given access to priority registration.
 There are three large, bright classrooms, a spacious playground, access to a gym and space to grow future programs for the whole family.

 Which organizations make up The Collaborative: Ypsilanti YMCA Child Development Center (CDC)?
 The CDC is licensed and operated by the Ann Arbor YMCA.
 Eastern Michigan University (EMU), Ypsilanti Community Schools (YCS) and Ypsilanti Housing Commission (YHC) have all worked in partnership with the Y to bring this program to fruition.